Please contact and coordinate with our Facilities Manager, John Phillips, at (681) 285-5781.

 Please contact Coordinated Entry Intake Line at 833-722-2014.

 We can make use of just about anything.
-Toothbrushes, bath towels, sheets, non-perishable food, laundry detergent and first-aid supplies are just a few.
+Bath towels, sheets, non-perishable food, laundry detergent, kitchen appliances and first-aid supplies are just a few.
 Check out our complete list of items we can always use to see what else you can donate.

 The only donations that we don’t take are clothing.
 We recommend giving clothing to a local charity that distributes free clothing or one of the many local thrift shops of your choosing.